jeemwee/hillsong-shuttle/wp-content/plugins/piklist/readme.txt

 * IMPROVED: Comma-separated lists of Post Types or Taxonomies in meta-boxes or term files can contain spaces.
 * IMPROVED: Use $page_icon instead of $icon.
 * IMPROVED: Use $menu_icon instead of $icon_url.
-* FIXED: Editing text boxes for Add-mores work in Firefox.
+* FIXED: Editing text boxes for Add mores work in Firefox.
 * FIXED: Dashboard widget layout saves properly.
 * FIXED: $attributes in Editor field should be $options.
 * FIXED: Custom Post Statuses retain order when used with multiple CPTs.

 = 0.8.0b6 =
 * IMPROVED: Multiple Author Roles are turned off by default.
-* IMPROVED: Add-mores are now even more awesome.
+* IMPROVED: Add mores are now even more awesome.
 * FIXED: Checkboxes.
 * FIXED: Tab Spacing.
 * FIXED: User Taxonomy data saves properly.